Why is a Cracked Heat Exchanger Dangerous?

 We Offer Free Estimates

-The best way to detect a potentially hazardous cracked heat exchanger is to schedule a furnace tune up or inspection.
-Here at Hans Heating & Air, we focus on impeccable same-day service that our clients can count on.
+The best way to detect a potentially hazardous cracked heat exchanger is to schedule a furnace tune-up or inspection.
+Here at Hans Heating and Air, we focus on impeccable same-day service that our clients can count on.
 From free estimates on new equipment to three-year guarantees on repairs, rest assured that your furnace will be fixed the right way the first time.